asikist/word.tagging/README.md

  1. Create a new Class with a main
  2. Create a new ExperiementSetup.Builder and build it after setting the appropriate variables for the experiement.
  3. Use the Javadoc
- 4. The tokenizer can be used by itself through the main method it includes or be used by another class through a SongTokenizer object.
-In the first case, just call it's main method(after setting the file path).
-In the second case, create a SongTokenizer object, read the file into a String with the SongHelper class and call the tokenize method(from the SongTokenizer class) with the aforementioned String as an input.
+ 4. The tokenizer can be used by itself through the main method it includes or be used by another class.
+In the first case, just call       it's main method (after setting the file path).
+In the second case, create a SongTokenizer object, read the file into a String           with the SongHelper class and call the tokenize method (from the SongTokenizer class) with the aforementioned String as an input.

 ## System Inputs
  1. All the possible Categories, provided in a file, separated with new line (\n).
 Example: